-Records about allegations of reportable conduct against employees will be kept in a secure area and will be accessible by the Head of Entity or with the Head of Entity's express authority.
+Records about allegations of reportable conduct against employees will be kept in a secure area and will be accessible by the Head of Entity's express authority.

 No employee may comment to the media about an allegation of reportable conduct unless expressly authorised by the Principal to do so.